nicoverbruggen/NickelDissolve/ABOUT.md

 By default **every page-turn gesture animates** (swipes, taps, and physical page-turn buttons), and each can be disabled individually via `nds_animate_on_swipe` / `nds_animate_on_tap` / `nds_animate_on_button`.

-Telling the gestures apart takes two cooperating signals, because the hooks alone can't do it: swipes *and* button presses both arrive via the hookable `ReadingView::nextPageWithTimer` / `prevPageWithTimer` pair, while a tap-to-turn goes through `nextPage` / `prevPage`, which are not PLT-hookable (`ABS32`-only).
-So the mod also installs an **app-wide Qt event filter** (`gesture.cc`) that classifies the most recent finished input: a key press is a BUTTON, a press→release that moved less than ~40 px is a TAP (recording the tap position), anything longer is a SWIPE.
-The sweep decision then pairs the signals:
+Direction and whether a turn even happened both come from the `goToNextPage` / `goToPrevPage` sink, so the mod infers neither.
+What the sink can't say is which input caused the turn, and the per-gesture toggles need that.
+So the mod also installs an **app-wide Qt event filter** (`gesture.cc`) that classifies the most recent finished input purely by type: a key press is a BUTTON, a press→release that moved less than ~40 px is a TAP, anything longer is a SWIPE.
+An armed turn then applies the matching toggle: a key → `nds_animate_on_button`, a tap → `nds_animate_on_tap`, otherwise (a swipe, or the filter not up yet) → `nds_animate_on_swipe`.

-- **armed render + last input was a key** → button turn, gated by `nds_animate_on_button`;
-- **armed render otherwise** → swipe turn, gated by `nds_animate_on_swipe`;
-- **unarmed full-screen render + a fresh TAP** → tap turn, gated by `nds_animate_on_tap`.
-The tap's position supplies the direction (left half = backward, right half = forward, matching Kobo's reading tap zones), so tapped turns sweep the right way instead of reusing the last swipe's direction.

-The filter observes only; every event passes through unchanged.
-If it isn't installed yet (no Qt application at plugin load; the page-turn hooks retry from the UI thread), tap detection falls back to the old behaviour: any full-screen page render animates while `nds_animate_on_tap` is enabled, using the last swipe's direction.
-Residual caveat even with the filter: a tap that triggers a non-turn full-screen render (rare on the reading screen; most such renders are GC16 flashes, which never animate) can still catch an animation.
+The filter observes only; every event passes through unchanged, and it never touches direction — that is always which of the two sinks fired.
+Because arming is the real turn sink, a center tap that merely raises the reading menu never reaches `goToNextPage`, so it never arms and never animates; there is no tap-zone or tap-position logic at all.
+(An earlier version predated the sink hook and inferred a tap's direction from which screen half it landed in, which sweeps the wrong way for readers who remap Kobo's tap zones; hooking the sink is what fixed that.)

 ## Safety internals